Why add an extension when ChatGPT already has Memory?

 - Zero-knowledge cloud sync.
 If you turn on sync (Pro feature), encryption keys are derived on-device from a passphrase only you know.
 The server only ever sees ciphertext — by design, even we can't read your data.

 - Minimal permissions.
-Only the six AI platform domains you actually use — no broad host access.
+The six AI platform domains you actually use, plus licensing — no broad host access.

 - Open to inspection.
 The full privacy policy documents every byte of data flow.